Fast, effortless and 100% online. Learn more

 over £125,141 | 45% | Additional rate |

-In case you’re not already aware, the self-employed workforce can deduct expenses from their earnings.
-Anything that you spend on your business can be deducted from your gross earnings each year to lower your tax bill.
+Self-employed individuals can deduct expenses from their earnings.
+This basically means that anything spent on your business can be deducted from your gross earnings to lower your tax bill.
+The practice of doing this is known as tax-efficiency.

 Manage your self-employed finances in one place with 10/10 bookkeeping tools.
 And all for free – forever and always.